Reaction, diffusion and nonlocal interactions in high-dimensional space: Introduction

 The nonlocal interaction is often modeled by the spatial convolution with an appropriate integral kernel representing distance-dependent weight and a variable representing the factor or density of individual organism.
 Let $u=u(t,x)$ be the unknown variable at position $x$ at time $t\ge 0$, and we assume that $K \in L^1(\R^n)$ is a radial integral kernel.
 In this paper, we mainly treat the nonlocal interactions described by the following form:

 Various mathematical models have been proposed and analyzed from the aforementioned biological backgrounds.

-Amari proposed a neural field equation of nonlocal type with the convolution of the Mexican-hat kernel and the Heaviside function, and derived the condition for the existence of traveling wave solutions \cite{Amari}.
-Coombes {\it et al}. derived the equation of motion for the interface dynamics of the planar neural field, and demonstrated the numerical simulations and linear stability analysis \cite{CSB}.
+\cite{Amari} proposed a neural field equation of nonlocal type with the convolution of the Mexican-hat kernel and the Heaviside function, and derived the condition for the existence of traveling wave solutions. \cite{CSB} derived the equation of motion for the interface dynamics of the planar neural field, and demonstrated the numerical simulations and linear stability analysis.
 The following model has been proposed to describe the behavior including nonlocal dispersion when an individual organism makes a long-range jump:

 where $d \ge 0$ is the diffusion coefficient and $f$ is the reaction term.
-The nonlocal model for the plant dispersal has been proposed by Alfaro {\it et al.} \cite{AIM2018}.
-The existence and wave speed of the traveling wave solutions to this type of model have been analyzed by \cite{BFRW1997,CD,EI} and \cite{HMMV}.
-In particular, Ei and Ishii have proposed equations of motion for the interactions between pulse solutions or traveling wave solution to this type of models with the sign changed kernels \cite{EGIW}.
-Additionally, a continuation method have been proposed that can convert the spatially discretized models into the form of \eqref{ex:nonlocal} while conserving the discreteness information by Ei {\it et al.} \cite{EISTWY}.
+The nonlocal model for the plant dispersal has been proposed by \cite{AIM2018}.
+The existence and wave speed of the traveling wave solutions to this type of model have been analyzed by \cite{BFRW1997,CD,EGIW,HMMV}.
+In particular, \cite{EI} have proposed equations of motion for the interactions between pulse solutions or traveling wave solution to this type of models with the sign changed kernels.
+Additionally, a continuation method have been proposed that can convert the spatially discretized models into the form of \eqref{ex:nonlocal} while conserving the discreteness information by \cite{EISTWY}.
 From this method it has been theoretically shown that the intercellular interactions such as diffusion, lateral inhibition on uniform and nonuniform lattice, and signal transduction through cellular projections can be described in the form of \eqref{ex:kernel}.